BlueStamp-Engineering-2022/Anika_BSE_Project/index.md

 ﻿# Face Recognition Door Lock
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+The Face Recognition Door Lock uses the faces of saved people to open a door lock.
+It can also greet guests, tell you who is at the door, save multiple guests and more.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Anika Karvat | Saratoga High School | Electrical Engineering | Incoming Sophomore